John Redmond: Easter Rising and aftermath

 There followed Asquith's attempt to introduce Home Rule in July 1916.
 David Lloyd George, recently appointed Secretary of State for War, was sent to Dublin to offer this to the leaders of the Irish Party, Redmond and Dillon.
 The scheme revolved around partition, officially a temporary arrangement, as understood by Redmond.
 Lloyd George, however, gave the Ulster leader Carson a written guarantee that Ulster would not be forced in.
 His tactic was to see that neither side would find out before a compromise was implemented.
-A modified Act of 1914 had been drawn up by the Cabinet on 17 June.
-The Act had two amendments enforced by Unionists on 19 July: permanent exclusion of Ulster, and a reduction of Ireland's representation in the Commons.
+A modified Government of Ireland Act had been drawn up by the Cabinet on 17 June.
+The act had two amendments enforced by Unionists on 19 July: permanent exclusion of Ulster, and a reduction of Ireland's representation in the Commons.
 Lloyd George informed Redmond of this on 22 July 1916, and Redmond accused the government of treachery.
 This was decisive to the future fortunes of the Home Rule movement; the Lloyd George debacle of 22 July finished the constitutional party, overthrew Redmond's power and left him utterly demoralised.
 It simultaneously discredited the politics of consent and created the space for radical alternatives.
 Redmond, after 1916 was increasingly eclipsed by ill-health, the rise of Sinn Féin and the growing dominance of Dillon within the Irish Party.

 June 1917 brought a severe personal blow to Redmond when his brother Willie died in action on the front at the onset of the Battle of Messines offensive in Flanders; his vacant seat in East Clare was then won in July by Éamon de Valera, the most senior surviving commandant of the Easter insurgents.
 It was one of three by-election gains by Sinn Féin, the small separatist party that had played no part in the Rising, but was wrongly blamed by Britain and the Irish media.
 It was then taken over by surviving Rising leaders, under de Valera and the IRB.
 Just at this time, Redmond made a desperate effort to broker a new compromise with Irish unionists, when he accepted Lloyd George's proposal for a national convention to resolve the problem of Home Rule and draft a constitution for Ireland.